Dhruv1127/Brick-Breakers/replit.md

 # Overview

-This is a Brick Breaker Game built with React, TypeScript, and Three.js.
-The application is a full-stack web application featuring a 3D game interface with modern UI components, state management, and audio integration.
-The game appears to be in the early stages of development with a foundation for a 3D game experience.
+This is a Brick Breaker Game built with pure HTML, CSS, and JavaScript.
+The application has been converted from a React/Three.js project to a vanilla web application featuring a 2D canvas-based game interface with modern CSS styling, particle effects, and audio integration.
+The game is a complete brick breaker experience with scoring, lives, and responsive controls.

 # System Architecture

 The application follows a modern full-stack architecture with clear separation between frontend and backend components:

 ## Frontend Architecture
-- **Framework**: React 18 with TypeScript for type safety
+- **Framework**: Pure HTML, CSS, and JavaScript (no frameworks)
-- **3D Graphics**: Three.js with React Three Fiber for 3D rendering
+- **Graphics**: HTML5 Canvas for 2D game rendering
-- **UI Components**: Radix UI primitives with custom shadcn/ui components
+- **UI**: Custom CSS with gradients, animations, and responsive design
-- **Styling**: Tailwind CSS with custom CSS variables for theming
+- **Styling**: Modern CSS with flexbox, grid, and advanced animations
-- **State Management**: Zustand for lightweight state management
+- **State Management**: JavaScript classes for game state management
-- **Data Fetching**: TanStack Query (React Query) for server state management
+- **Audio**: HTML5 Audio API for sound effects and background music

 ## Backend Architecture
 - **Runtime**: Node.js with Express.js framework